How to setup Astra Traffic Monitoring with GCP Mirroring

 Step 4: Create a Backend Service

-2. Create a new backend service:
+2. Create a new backend service with:

 • Name: my-service